Argument map: Evidence that argument mapping improves critical thinking ability

 There is empirical evidence that the skills developed in argument-mapping-based critical thinking courses substantially transfer to critical thinking done without argument maps.
 Alvarez's meta-analysis found that such critical thinking courses produced gains of around 0.70 SD, about twice as much as standard critical-thinking courses.
 The tests used in the reviewed studies were standard critical-thinking tests.

 Limitations

 When used with students in school, argument maps have limitations.
 They can "end up looking overly complex" and can increase cognitive load beyond what is optimal for learning the course content.
 Creating maps requires extensive coaching and feedback from an experienced argument mapper.
 Depending on the learning objectives, the time spent coaching students to create good maps may be better spent learning the course content instead of learning to diagram.
 When the goal is to prompt students to consider other perspectives and counterarguments, the goal may be more easily accomplished with other methods such as discussion, rubrics, and a simple argument framework or simple graphic organizer such as a vee diagram.
 To maximize the strengths of argument mapping and minimize its limitations in the classroom requires considering at what point in a learning progression the potential benefits of argument mapping would outweigh its potential disadvantages.

+A 2022 blog post noted that "Kialo's simplicity does pose some weaknesses and limitations, and in general current [computer-supported argument visualization] systems cannot reliably automate analysis or synthesis of arguments in the same way that statistical packages can automate analysis of data".

+Argument mapping can raise accessibility issues.
+Many countries' accessibility laws require that colleges and university courses be accessible to people with disabilities.
+It has been difficult to teach argument mapping consistently with these laws, as people who are blind may be unable to draw argument maps with pencil and paper, and many argument mapping apps and learning materials are not accessible to people with various visual disabilities.
+Argumentation.io is a web-based argument mapping app that claims to meet American university accessibility requirements.